I am a creative person, in love with form and color and with the written word — how it telegraphs beauty, experience, and wisdom.

 In my mid-twenties, in Jungian analysis, I learned a healthy, creative relationship with the soul.
 On that path of self-discovery I realized that I wanted to be a companion to others as they took the same journey, and so I became a psychotherapist working from a Jungian perspective.

-I was born in Wyoming and moved all over the western U.S. when I was growing up.
+I was born in Wyoming and lived in many states west of the Mississippi as I was growing up.
 I love the wilds for their silence and vastness and feel a kinship with all created beings.
 I now live in Fort Collins with my partner, Rosean, and my sister, Carrie.
 We have four children and ten grandchildren, and many wonderful friends.